mcmilk/7-Zip-zstd/README.md

 2. create a new directory named "Codecs"
 3. put in there the zstd-x32.dll or the zstd-x64.dll, depending on your 7-Zip installation
    - normally, the x32 should go to: "C:\Program Files (x86)\7-Zip\Codecs"
-   - and the x64 version should go in here: "C:\Program Files\7-Zip\Codecs"
+   - the x64 version should go in here: "C:\Program Files\7-Zip\Codecs"
 4. After this, you may check if the dll is correctly installed via this command: `7z.exe i`

 The output should look like this: